Avro Canada CF-105 Arrow: Production

-In order to meet the timetable set by the RCAF, Avro decided that the Arrow program would adopt the Cook-Craigie plan.
-Normally a small number of prototypes of an aircraft were hand built and flown to find problems, and when solutions were found these changes would be worked into the design and then the production line would be set up.
+To meet the timetable set by the RCAF, Avro decided that the Arrow program would adopt the Cook-Craigie plan.
+Normally a small number of prototypes of an aircraft were hand-built and flown to find problems, and when solutions were found these changes would be worked into the design.
+When satisfied with the results, the production line would be set up.
 In a Cook-Craigie system, the production line was set up first and a small number of aircraft were built as production models.
 Any changes would be incorporated into the jigs while testing continued, with full production starting when the test program was complete.
 As Jim Floyd noted at the time, this was a risky approach: "it was decided to take the technical risks involved to save time on the programme ...
 I will not pretend that this philosophy of production type build from the outset did not cause us a lot of problems in Engineering.
 However, it did achieve its objective."

-In order to mitigate risks, a massive testing program was started.
+To mitigate risks, a massive testing program was started.
 By mid-1954, the first production drawings were issued and wind tunnel work began, along with extensive computer simulation studies carried out both in Canada and the United States using sophisticated computer programs.
 In a related program, nine instrumented free-flight models were mounted on solid fuel Nike rocket boosters and launched from Point Petre over Lake Ontario while two additional models were launched from the NASA facility at Wallops Island, Virginia, over the Atlantic Ocean.
 These models were for aerodynamic drag and stability testing, flown to a maximum speed of Mach 1.7+ before intentionally crashing into the water.

 Experiments showed the need for only a small number of design changes, mainly involving the wing profile and positioning.
 To improve high-alpha performance, the leading edge of the wing was drooped, especially on outer sections, a dog-tooth was introduced at about half-span to control spanwise flow, and the entire wing given a slight negative camber which helped control trim drag and pitch-up.
 The area rule principle, made public in 1952, was also applied to the design.
 This resulted in several changes including the addition of a tailcone, sharpening the radar nose profile, thinning the intake lips, and reducing the cross-sectional area of the fuselage below the canopy.